cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 ### Setting Metadata

-Developer can set file metadata before uploading a file or after a file is uploaded to the cloud.
+Set file metadata before uploading a file or after a file is uploaded to the cloud.
 Configurable file metadata includes custom file attributes.

 `updateFileMetadata(metedata: any): void`